os2ulf/os2udoglaer/README.md

 These instructions will get you a copy of the project up and running on your local machine for development, demo and testing purposes.
 See deployment for notes on how to deploy the project staging, QA and production systems.

-Some environments might have variations of versions of the software listed above.
-If you are unsure, please contact the project technical lead.
-To build the frontend you will need Node 14 or higher installed.

-Tip: Use Devspace6 or Ddev environment CLI when building and compiling, as these packages are already installed in the containers.

 #### DDEV

 DDEV sets up the project and necessary backing services.
-We use Node.js to build the frontend, which can be done both on the host machine or within the `web` docker container created by DDEV.

 ##### Benefits